-In coordination with academic departments, Student Services can offer one-on-one or online counseling in career assessment and job skills preparation.
+In coordination with academic departments, the John O. Whiteman Student Success Center can offer one-on-one or online counseling in career assessment and job skills preparation.
 We can help with career assessment, cover letters, resumes, mock interviews, internship opportunities, job fairs, workshops and more.